plgd-dev/doc/content/en/docs/services/device-provisioning-service/client-library.md

 - `provisioned acls`: acls are provisioned
 - `provisioning cloud`: provisioning of cloud configuration has been started
 - `provisioned cloud`: cloud configuration is provisioned
+- `provisioning time`: time synchronization has been started
+- `provisioned time`: time is synchronized
 - `provisioned`: device is fully provisioned and configured
 - `renew credentials`: renewing expired or expiring certificates
 - `transient failure`: provisioning failed with a transient error and the failed step is being retried